 Upon graduation from The William Esper Studio's Two Year Meisner Based Training Program, Lacy has completed two more feature films as the lead: SECOND CHANCE (2x4 Productions, 2015) and JOKERS WILD (JFA Productions, 2015).
 She has a two roles on Comedy Central's "INSIDE AMY SCHUMER"/Season Three.
 Further, Lacy is now a lifetime Permanent Ensemble Member of The Collective. www.lacymariemeyer.com

-MARKI MICHELLE (Executive Producer) Marki is a native of St. Louis, Missouri by way of Atlanta, Georgia where she was pursuing her MBA.
+MARKI MICHELLE (MORNING IS BROKEN; Executive Producer) Marki is a native of St. Louis, Missouri by way of Atlanta, Georgia where she was pursuing her MBA.
 After a challenging transition, she relocated to New York City in 2010.
 She is a proud graduate of The William Esper Studio, studying with Suzanne Esper, Deb Jackel & Bill Esper.
 Marki can be found doing bikram yoga, dibbling and dabbling in the kitchen or visiting her family every free chance she gets. www.markimichelle.com

 JOHN NORWELL (Badge, VETS) Studied at the MFA Actors Studio Program.
 Would like to thank my teachers, Barbara Poitier, Julie Garfield and John Strasberg.